Family Relationship Mediation

 How many people can take part in family relationships mediation?

-Our one-day mediation service (running from 9:30-4:30) is suitable for two- or three-party disputes.
+Our one-day family mediation service (running from 9:30-4:30) is suitable for two- or three-party disputes.

 For larger family disputes, mediation can still be used but will require multiple days and potentially multiple mediators.
 Prices are available upon request.